Articles

 • Routable offers Same Day ACH and instant RTP/FedNow rails for faster payouts vs Stripe

-• Stripes’s per-transaction and per-payout fees compound fast at scale—alternatives built for mass disbursements offer better economics
+• Stripe’s per-transaction and per-payout fees compound fast at scale; alternatives built for mass disbursements offer better economics

 • Routable handles 10,000+ monthly payouts with bi-directional ERP sync at 99.8% accuracy

-• Routable is an API-first payment infrastructure for marketplaces and gig platforms
+• Routable is a payout orchestration platform built for marketplaces and gig platforms

 What Is Stripe Connect and How Does It Work?